toluaina/toluaina.github.io/docs/tutorial/plugins.md

+# Plugins

 Plugins allow you to alter a document right before indexing.

-This can be useful for applying transformations to documents and offers greater flexibility.
+This is useful for applying custom transformations and offers greater flexibility, though it requires some development effort.

-Although this comes with some level of development.

 Plugins are currently supported only in the Python Language.